Metro Bank (United Kingdom)

-Metro Bank plc is a retail and commercial bank operating in the United Kingdom, founded by Anthony Thomson and Vernon Hill in 2010.
+Metro Bank PLC is a retail and commercial bank operating in the United Kingdom, founded by Anthony Thomson and Vernon Hill in 2010.
 At its launch it was the first new high street bank to launch in the United Kingdom in over 150 years.
-It is listed on the London Stock Exchange.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 After a period of rapid growth, Metro Bank hit difficulties in early 2019 when it announced it had insufficient capital to meet regulatory requirements, following the discovery of an error in the way it categorised its commercial loans for capital adequacy purposes.
 As a result, it had to raise an additional £350m of capital.
 Concerns over the announcement and the bank's ability to raise the capital resulted in the bank's share price falling by 75% in less than four months, and large depositors withdrawing cash, because of "adverse sentiment".

 History

-Metro Bank was granted its licence by the Financial Services Authority on 5 March 2010, the first high-street bank to be granted such a licence for over 150 years.
+Metro Bank was founded by Anthony Thomson and Vernon Hill and granted its licence by the Financial Services Authority on 5 March 2010, the first high-street bank to be granted such a licence for over 150 years.
 It planned to open between 200 and 250 branches in Greater London within ten years of starting up.
 Its first branch opened on 29 July 2010 in Holborn, central London.

 In 2012, the bank raised an additional $200 million in funding from investors including Fidelity, Steven A. Cohen of hedge fund SAC Capital Advisors, and New York real estate investors the LeFraks and David and Simon Reubens.
 In the same year, Forbes magazine reported that Metro's flagship Holborn branch had "...garnered $200 million in deposits, four times the total at the average mature American branch".

 On 2 May 2013 the Daily Telegraph reported that, following a loss of £8.8 million in the first quarter of 2013, Metro Bank's pre-tax losses had exceeded £100 million in less than three years since its launch, but the bank stated that these were planned for, and were "a result of its growth initiatives".
 In an interview with the Financial Times, Hill said the bank was "...in line with the business plan to rapidly grow this company".
 He added: "Our primary goal is to expand the business ... and profit certainly will come".

-Metro Bank increased its account holders by 50% in the first half of 2013 for a total of 200,000 customer accounts, including 15,000 business accounts.
-It was aiming to have 200 UK branches open by 2020.